Convert times between any timezone, track world clocks, and plan meetings across time zones. Powered by your browser, no external libraries.

 Our world clock displays the current local time in ten major cities spanning all inhabited time zones.
 These cities were selected to represent major business and population centers: New York (Americas Eastern), Los Angeles (Americas Pacific), London (Western Europe), Paris (Central Europe), Dubai (Middle East), Mumbai (South Asia), Singapore (Southeast Asia), Tokyo (East Asia), Sydney (Oceania), and Auckland (Pacific).
 Each clock updates in real time and includes the current UTC offset and DST status, making it easy to glance at world time without performing any manual calculations.

-When working with international teams or clients, several strategies can minimize timezone-related confusion.
+When working with international teams or clients, several strategies can reduce timezone-related confusion.
 Always specify the timezone when communicating times, preferably using the city name or IANA identifier rather than an abbreviation.
 When sending calendar invitations, modern calendar applications automatically handle timezone conversion, but always double-check that the event appears at the correct local time for all attendees.
 Consider using a shared world clock visible to all team members, and establish "core hours" where all team members are expected to be available.
 Recording meetings for those who cannot attend live and using asynchronous communication tools can also bridge timezone gaps effectively.

 Source: Hacker News

-This timezone converter tool was built after analyzing search patterns, user requirements, and existing solutions.
+This timezone converter tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

 | Browser | Desktop | Mobile |